A fascinating history

 1697–1737 Councillor and Field Marshal Count Claes Ekeblad, who was married to Hedvig Mörner, rebuilt the manor in 1725 after the Russians burned it down during the war in 1719.

 1753–1763 General Count Claes Christopher Ekeblad, who was married to Barbro Oxenstierna of Korsholm and Vasa.

-1763–1769 Chamberlain Gerard G. de Besche, the owner of Näfveqvarns Works on the other side of Bråviken bay and many other estates.
+1763–1769 Chamberlain Gerard G de Besche, who was the owner of Näfveqvarns Works located on the other side of Bråviken bay, and many other estates.

 1769–1778 His daughter, Helena Christina, who was married to General Christian Joachim Klingspor.